raystack/raccoon/docs/docs/reference/configurations.md

 ### `SERVER_WEBSOCKET_PING_INTERVAL_MS`

 Interval of each ping to client.
-The interval is in seconds.
+The interval is in milliseconds.

 - Type: `Optional`
-- Default value: `30`
+- Default value: `30000`

 ### `SERVER_WEBSOCKET_PONG_WAIT_INTERVAL_MS`

 Wait time for client to send Pong message back after server sends Ping.
 When the time exceeded the connection will be dropped.

 - Type `Optional`
-- Default value: `60`
+- Default value: `60000`

 ### `SERVER_WEBSOCKET_WRITE_WAIT_INTERVAL_MS`

 Timeout Deadline set on the writes.
 On timeout the websocket state is corrupt and all future writes will return error: [Refer gorilla websocket API](https://pkg.go.dev/github.com/gorilla/websocket#Conn.SetWriteDeadline)

 - Type `Optional`
-- Default value: `5`
+- Default value: `5000`

 ### `SERVER_WEBSOCKET_PINGER_SIZE`